This was a handout that I gave to players before the start of the summer workouts.

 "Culture change is hardest thing to accomplish in hs sports.
 Sometimes it is necessary.
 We are in the reinforcement stage are Galesburg."
 Coach Reynolds

-To me this means establishing a culture where self-sacrifice for the good of the group is a priority of all the players.
-Every culture has its own shared values and a set of norms then for behavior.
+Establishing a culture where self-sacrifice for the good of the group is a priority.
+Every culture has its own shared values and norms of behavior.
 For a team to be successful in terms of becoming a close knit team and a winning team, it must become an accepted value that players are willing to give of themselves to their team and teammates.
 Players need to know that everyone is willing to work and sacrifice for their team.
-When a culture is developed where teammates can count on their teammates to work hard, be committed to team goals, and be relied on both on and off the court- you have a winning culture.
+When a culture is developed where players can count on their teammates to work hard, be committed to team goals, and be relied on both on and off the court- you have a winning culture.

 #2- Commitment to Self-Improvement